Mihai212/Assignments-From-FastTrackIT-Course/README.md

-These files are all some asignments/exercises from my FastTrackIT "Quality Assurance Testing" course.
+These files are all some asignments/exercises from my FastTrackIT Manual/Automation "Quality Assurance Testing" course